opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 64     In defining the meaning of “participation” in the context of Rule 5, the DJ cited the following passage from [29] of _Quak Siew Hock_ (at [57]):

- [T]he issue of whether the conduct of an accused is sufficient to constitute participation for the purposes of s 34 is a question dependent on the facts and circumstances of each particular case: Barendra Kumar Ghosh [AIR 1925 PC l], Ibrahim bin Masod v PP [1993] 3 SLR(R) 438. [...]
+ [T]he issue of whether the conduct of an accused is sufficient to constitute participation for the purposes of s 34 is a question dependent on the facts and circumstances of each particular case: Barendra Kumar Ghosh [AIR 1925 PC l], Ibrahim bin Masod v PP <span class="citation">[1993] 3 SLR(R) 438</span>. [...]
 I am satisfied that Quak's accompaniment amounted to sufficient participation in their common intention for the purposes of S 34, at the very least because, firstly, it indicated a readiness to play his part in the accomplishment of their common design.
 Secondly, it was reasonable to presume that his physical presence in the circumstances provided encouragement and

  support for Lee and was therefore in furtherance of their common intention.
 Accordingly, to borrow a phrase from Ramaswami , Quak’s facilitative presence was tantamount to actual participation in their “criminal act” and went beyond mere involvement in the preparation for or planning of their common design.